svn2github/Freetel/misc/lilacsat1/README.txt

    + Edit > Update TLE data -> From Network
    + Edit > Update Transponder data -> From Network
    + Edit -> Preferences -> Interfaces
-     + Add new interface, radio type RX Only
+     + Add new interface, radio type RX Only, set name to 'GQRX'
      + Set port to 7356, hostname of localhost
    + Back on gpredict main window, top right look for down arrow, go to Radio control
      + Choose LilacSat-1 in target dropdown